yoshimin/GraphQL-demo/README.md

 [How to query all the GraphQL type fields without writing a long query?](https://stackoverflow.com/questions/34199982/how-to-query-all-the-graphql-type-fields-without-writing-a-long-query) )

 #### ExceptionHandler
-It is able to use `@ExceptionHandler` annotation for custom GraphQLErrors when `graphql.servlet.exception-handlers-enabled` is `true` link this.
+It is able to use `@ExceptionHandler` annotation to customize GraphQLErrors by setting `graphql.servlet.exception-handlers-enabled` to `true` like this.
 ```
 @Component
 class DemoAppExceptionHandler {